nirajbhagvat/Guess-The-Number-Game/README.md

 7. Upon winning or running out of attempts, the game will prompt you to start a new game.

 ## Installation
 1. Clone this repository to your local machine.
+Or Download the Archieved file from the release and extract it.
 2. Open the project directory in your preferred Integrated Development Environment (IDE).
 3. Compile and run the main Java file (`GuessingGame.java`) to start the game.